akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/custom-directives.md

-It only has one abstract member that you need to implement, the `tapply` method, which creates the Route the directives presents to the outside from its inner Route building function (taking the extractions as parameter).
+It only has one abstract member that you need to implement, the `tapply` method, which creates the Route the directives presents to the outside from its inner Route building function (taking the extractions as parameters).

 Extractions are kept as a Tuple.
 Here are a few examples: